ainomic/personal-blog-site/README.md

 1. Then change directory to the "personal_blog" folder
 1. Run command to create an app: `python manage.py startapp "ainomic_blog"`

+## Setting up MySQL Database

+1. Ensure MySQL Server installed on your local machine.
+2. Use pip to install the MySQL client for Python, which will allow Django to interact with the MySQL database: `pip install mysqlclient`
+3. Create a new database: `CREATE DATABASE blogdb;`
+4. Navigate to the `settings.py` file located inside the "personal_blog" directory.
+5. Within the `DATABASES` section, update the configuration to use MySQL as the database backend.
+Replace 'username' and 'password' with your MySQL credentials.

 ## Run website application

 1. Make migrations: `python manage.py makemigrations`